ElectronicCats/AqualaboSensorsLibrary/README.md

 ## Dependencies

-When using ModBusMaster Library, you must install the [ModBusMaster Library](https://github.com/4-20ma/ModbusMaster) library.
-You can find it in both the Arduino IDE and PlatformIO library managers.
+When using ModBusMasterFB Library, you must install the [ModBusMasterFB Library](https://github.com/apanasara/ModbusMasterFP) library.

 ## API